nydailynews/russia-connex/app/story.md

 ![Rob Goldstone](static/img/goldstone.png)
 ### Rob Goldstone
 #### Publicist and former British tabloid reporter
+A music promoter who has known Trump for several years and connected him with his client Emin Agalarov, a Russian pop star.
+Goldstone emailed Donald Trump Jr. in June 2016 offering a chance to learn "incriminating" information about Hillary Clinton.
+He explictly said it was "part of Russia and its government's support for Mr. Trump."
+He and Trump Jr. exchanged emails for several days to arrange the meeting for June 9.

 ^^^^^^
 ## Federal (and former) investigators
 ![James Comey](static/img/comey.png)
 ### James Comey
 #### Former FBI director who Trump abruptly fired in May
-He is expected to testify before the Senate Intelligence Committee on Thursday.
-Comey revealed weeks before his ouster that he was investigating the Trump campaign -- an unusual disclosure for an active inquiry.
-An advanced copy of his Senate testimony has Comey detailing how Trump repeatedly met with him since January, asking him to drop the probe into Flynn and to pledge his "loyalty."
-Comey assured Trump that he, personally, was not being investigated, but he declined to go public with that detail because he could not be sure a Trump investigation would never start.
+Comey was leading an investigation into Trump's campaign.
+Weeks before his sudden ouster, he revealed the investigation -- an unusual disclosure for an active inquiry.
+Comey kept memos of his nine conversations with Trump, which showed the President pressuring him to drop the investigation and to pledge his "loyalty."
+Comey leaked one of the memos to the New York Times through a friend who teaches at Columbia Law School.
+In a Senate testimony, Comey repeatedly accused Trump of lying about their interactions.

 ![Robert Mueller](static/img/mueller.png)
 ### Robert Mueller